 Graduates with Literature degrees move on to follow a wide range of career and life paths – the creative, intellectual and transferable skills gained by any arts and humanities student are key to the rapidly changing demands of work and life in a globalised world.
 Students from Brighton have gone on to work in the media, publishing, journalism, education, and the voluntary sector.

 Many students go on to do further training – in law, postgraduate literary studies, teacher training, and development studies.

-Work Write Live (WWL) is an employability hub based in the Faculty of Arts that seeks to provide students with work based opportunities where they can apply the skills, knowledge and experiences they have acquired via their studies to the world beyond the classroom.
+Work Write Live (WWL) is an employability hub based in the College of Arts and Humanities that seeks to provide students with work based opportunities where they can apply the skills, knowledge and experiences they have acquired via their studies to the world beyond the classroom.
 Since 2006, WWL has provided workshops and retreats that seek to build confidence and motivation with writing, speaking and creative process and practice.
 Our volunteering and community partnerships are run under the umbrella of WWL.

 “The best teaching I've ever had and the main reason for loving my course. ”

 “Lectures and seminars have a relaxed, informal feel about them and are always entertaining and thought-provoking.
 [Lecturer] encourages us to follow our natural reactions to texts and to develop these critically by generating and allowing us room for discussion in seminars, and also being supportive of what we individually have to say, which has been great for my confidence.
 He always gives useful, personal advice for assignments and is a very supportive guide for my literature studies.
 He is approachable and makes time to be able to give support on an individual level.
 His recommendations for reading have been excellent and his knowledge and enthusiasm are always inspiring.”

 “When I embarked on the Education and Literature degree at Brighton I never thought I would be able to write good quality assignments.
 With [lecturer]’s support and tuition I have achieved exactly that.”